-Below is a list of articles and book chapters published by OEG members.
+Below is a list of articles and book chapters published by OEG members relating to OER.
 If you have questions about any of these publications, please contact David Wiley.
 Many of these publications are based on our COUP Research Framework.
+You can also see the list of publications authored by OER Research Fellows, as part of an initiative of the Open Education Group.

 Hilton, J., Robinson T. J., Wiley, D. A., & Ackerman, J. (2014).
 Cost-Savings Achieved in Two Semesters Through the Adoption of Open Educational Resources.
 International Review of Research on Distance and Open Learning.